the-senior-dev/sm_bare_bone_method/README.md

 ## Challenges:
 1. [COMPETENT] Extend the `MainPage` to contain a view of the `Now Playing` movies
 2. [COMPETENT] Add a `Search` and a `Pagination` to the MainPage
-3. [PROFICIENT] Add a global language switch to the page
+3. [EXPERT] Add a global language switch to the page
-4. [EXPERT] Extend the `MoviePage` to show the movie cast and other movies each actor also did

 ### Getting Started